utkarshpratap2002/learnedinDITISS/cosa-docs/linux/day1/day1.md

 # File Management

-File is simple collection of data, but with the perspective of Operating system, it see it in data and meta data, one is data that contains the data (actual data), another is meta data that contains the information about the file, operating system sees what the file is about, *what kind information is stored in meta data?*
+File is simple collection of data and metadata (information about data), but with the perspective of Operating system, it see it in data and meta data, one is data that contains the data (actual data), another is meta data that contains the information about the file, operating system sees what the file is about, *what kind information is stored in meta data?*

 - **name/path**, OS stores the data name and the path to the file
 - **size**